 The small Austrian villages of St. Gilgen, Strobl and St. Wolfgang celebrate Christmas in a distinctive way.

-All three are connected by Lake Wolfgangsee, and at Christmastime, a ferry service carries visitors to Christmas markets at all three villages during the evening, cruising past giant floating lanterns, the lit Ox’s Cross and the Wedding Cross beneath the Falkenstein Wall.
+All three are connected by Lake Wolfgangsee.
+At Christmastime, a ferry service carries visitors to Christmas markets at all three villages during the evening.
+The boats cruise past giant floating lanterns, the lit Ox’s Cross and the Wedding Cross beneath the Falkenstein Wall.

-Onboard you can keep warm with a mug of hot wine.
-From the lake, you can see the villages lit in their holiday finest, with views of St. Gilgen’s 11-meter high advent candle, Strobl’s six-meter high Christmas star and St. Wolfgang’s lantern of peace.
+Onboard, you can keep warm with a mug of hot wine.
+From the lake, you can see the villages lit in their holiday finest, with views of St. Gilgen’s 11-meter-high Advent candle, Strobl’s six-meter-high Christmas star and St. Wolfgang’s 16-meter-high Peace Light Lantern floating on the water.

 Sometimes, you’ll even hear the echo of Christmas choirs or brass horns across the water.